shermananna/shermananna/README.md

 # astro.anna

-hey im anna! thanks for stopping by. find my website here!//
+hey im anna!! thanks for stopping by. find my website here!

-Here are some things I'm working on://
+Here are some things I'm working on/previously done (somewhat deprecated, check website for updated info):

-🚀 NASA planetary environments lab intern //
+- 🚀 NASA planetary environments lab intern
-🐝 Remote bee monitoring system
+- 🐝 Remote bee monitoring system

-What I want to learn and get better at://
+What I want to learn and get better at:

-🍩 creating animations with blender //
+- 🍩 creating animations with blender
-🗞️ publishing a crossword //
+- 🗞️ publishing a crossword
-💻 finishing personal website //
+- 💻 finishing personal website
-🔭 using matlab to process data //
+- 🔭 using matlab to process data
-🧠 learn more of the science behind AI/ML!//
+- 🧠 learn more of the science behind AI/ML!